Vandals scrawl sectarian graffiti on city centre factory

 Slurs including 'We Hate Catholics' and 'FTP' have been spray painted on to the wall in clear view of a motorway just outside the city centre.

 The offensive words were spotted on the wall at Scotland Street near to West Street train station on Tuesday.

-Words including 'UB!', believed to stand for Rangers' fan group The Union Bears, and 'RFC' have also been spray painted on the wall beside the offensive terms.
+Words including 'UB!', believed to stand for Rangers' fan group The Union Bears has also been spray painted on the wall beside the offensive terms.

 The Celtic Store on Argyle Street was targeted by vandals on the same day.